ran-sama/python-3-cert-renewer/README.md

 Don't pass all parameters in a oneliner as many people suggest.
 That just brings pain.
 Static files with your settings are portable across installations and can be easily rsynced if needed.

 ## certfox.py
-A Python 3 script to renew letsencrypt certs based on when they expiure, can be used as helper if you don't like the systemd timer of certbot.
+A Python 3 script to renew letsencrypt certs based on when they expire, can be used as helper if you don't like the systemd timer of certbot.

 Overengineered but with nice features: